alexelash/personal-website/_projects/azavea.md

         image-alt: "Screenshot of the old Redistricting the Nation website."
       - image: "azavea/azavea_redistricting_website_01.jpg"
         image-alt: "Screenshot of the Redistricting microsite hero."
-    caption: "Old Redistricting the Nation website alongside the new [Redistricting microsite.](https://redistricting.azavea.com/)"
+    caption: "Left: Previous “Redistricting the Nation” website, right: revised [Redistricting microsite.](https://redistricting.azavea.com/)"
   - type: "default"
     layout: "text-only"
     desc: |
-      I addressed several key issues with the previous site, but most notably re-branded the it to more clearly align it with Azavea’s brand.
-Setting the primary domain name to be a subdomain of Azavea’s website: `redistricting.azavea.com`, I also designed the microsite to more clearly reference Azavea’s brand in color, typography, and style.
-This included replaced the previous custom logo (Redistricting the Nation) with a sub-brand called: Azavea Redistricting.
+      I addressed several key issues with the previous site, but most notably re-branded and redesigned the site to more clearly align with Azavea’s brand.
+Setting the primary domain name to be a subdomain of Azavea’s website: `redistricting.azavea.com`, the site uses Azavea’s brand colors, typography, and style.
+The previous custom name and logo (Redistricting the Nation) was also replaced.

+      For our company’s career website, I [art directed a photoshoot of my colleagues,](https://web.archive.org/web/20240810164954/https://careers.azavea.com/office/) working with an excellent local photographer to try and capture the weird, wonderful world of Azavea through shots of our Lunch and Learns, team meetings, wide variety of foliage, and art shows.
   - type: "grid"
     layout: "big-small"
     visual:
       - image: "azavea/azavea_careers_website_01.jpg"
-        image-alt: "Screenshot of the new renamed Azavea Careers website in mobile view."
+        image-alt: "Screenshot of the Azavea Careers website in desktop view."
       - image: "azavea/azavea_careers_website_02.jpg"
-        image-alt: "Screenshot of the new renamed Azavea Careers website in desktop view."
+        image-alt: "Screenshot of the Azavea Careers website on mobile devices."
-    caption: "Home and Interviewing pages on the new [Careers site.](https://careers.azavea.com/)"
   - type: "grid"
     layout: "side-by-side"
     visual: